nexusformat/definitions/manual/source/classes/base_classes/mpes-structure.rst

       :ref:`NXpeak`:
          Base class to describe a peak, its functional form, and support values (i.e., the discretization (points) at which the function has been evaluated).

+.. _BC-MpesCommonBC:

+Common Base Classes
+###################

+There are additional base classes that were introduced in the context of photoemission spectroscopy, but that are commonly used in other techniques as well.

+   :ref:`NXdeflector`
+      A class to describe all kinds of deflectors, including electrostatic and magnetostatic deflectors for electron energy analysers.

+   :ref:`NXelectromagnetic_lens`:
+      A class to describe all types of lenses.
+Includes electrostatic lenses for electron energy analysers.

+   :ref:`NXmanipulator`:
+      A base class to describe the complex manipulators used in experiments, often with > 4 degrees of freedom, cryogenic cooling, and other advanced features.

+   :ref:`NXresolution`:
+      Describes the resolution of a physical quantity, e.g. the resolution of the MPES spectrometer.